bowenl-math/bowenl-math.github.io/index.md

 ### Welcome to my homepage!
 Hello, I'm Bowen Liu, a PhD student in Yau Mathematical Sciences Center of Tsinghua University from Sept 2022, under the supervision of [Chenglong Yu](https://chenglongyu.github.io/).
 My research interest lies at the intersection of complex differential geometry and complex algebraic geometry.
 Recently, I have been interested in establishing the relations between Bridgeland stability and the existence of the deformed Hermitian-Yang-Mills equation on surfaces.
 Also, I’m interested in Higgs bundles and its geometry.

 My email is liubw22 [at] mails.tsinghua.edu.cn, and my workstation is S103 at C740 of Shuangqing Complex Building A. Please contact me if you find any mistake in my notes, and comments are welcomed.
-Thanks in advance for your attention.

 ### Seminars
 * (2024/05/12) It's a [lecture note](notes/2024Spring/Miyaoka.pdf) of a talk I gave in a seminar.
 In this talk, we discuss the Chern number inequalities of semistable torsion-free sheaves, and here is the [reference](https://mathscinet.ams.org/mathscinet/article?mr=946247).